 During this dispute, Bosnian Serb forces also expelled more than 20,000 civilians from their homes in an act of ethnic cleansing.
 After much deliberation, the International Criminal Tribunal came to a conclusion.
 With consideration to this act of ethnic cleansing, the mass murder of 8,000 Bosniaks, and the added traumatization faced by the Bosniaks, the tribunal designated these violent acts as acts of genocide.

 The Srebrenica Massacre took place within an area that the United Nations had designated as “safe” during the conflict.
-The United Nations took some of the blame for having failed to protect the Bosniak people in Srebrenica, but Serbia was never legally implicated for the genocide of the Bosniak men.
+The United Nations took some of the blame for having failed to protect the Bosniak people in Srebrenica, but Serbia was never legally implicated in the genocide of the Bosniak men.
 The campaign of ethnic cleansing was led by Radovan Karadžić, president of the Bosnian Serb Republic, a self-declared republic directed by Karadžić and his military forces.

 What led to the ultimate conflict portrayed in this film was given under the order of Karadžić, which was to “create an unbearable situation of total insecurity with no hope of further survival or life for the inhabitants of Srebrenica.”
-This order led to the embargoes on food and other resources.
+This order led to embargoes on food and other resources.
 The Bosnian Serb forces were ordered to burn the homes of the Bosniak people to insight terror and “cleanse” the regions.
 These acts of terror are what eventually concluded in the Bosniak people fleeing the United Nations designated “safe zone,” and to their tragic death.

 The uncertainty of her future and the future of her family remained one of her largest fears